 Instructions

-- Wash the mackerel fillets under cold running water and place them in a container.
+- Wash 2 mackerel fillets under cold running water and place them in a container.
+Pour 1 tbsp sake over the surface and rub it over both sides.

 - Cover the container and rest in the fridge for 15 minutes, 30 minutes if you have time.

-- Once 30 minutes have passed, remove the mackerel from the fridge and preheat your oven grill on a medium high / high setting.
+- Once rested, remove the mackerel from the fridge and preheat your oven grill or broiler on a medium-high/high setting.

-- Dry the surface of the mackerel with a paper towel on both sides.
+- Dry the surface of the mackerel with kitchen paper on both sides.

 - Sprinkle a generous pinch of salt from a height on each side, this will help evenly distribute it.

-- Make 3 diagonal incisions on the skin of the mackerel.
+- Make 3 shallow, diagonal incisions on the skin of the mackerel.

 - Flip over and grill the other side for 3 minutes.

-- Serve with sudachi and grated daikon drizzled with a dash soy sauce (optional).
+- Serve each portion 1 wedge sudachi and grated daikon radish drizzled with a dash of soy sauce (optional).

 - Enjoy!